-The option --with-lapack is used since MKL contains a tuned copy of LAPACK (often older than the current version) as well as the BLAS (see Section A.3.2 [LAPACK], page 49), although this can be omitted.
+The option --with-lapack is used since MKL contains a tuned copy of LAPACK (often older than the current version) as well as the BLAS (see Section A.3.2 [LAPACK], page 50).
+Also, it does not at the time of writing contain the BLAS functions such as dgemmtr and so to be used with LAPACK 3.12.1 included in R 4.5.0 and later needs R configured with --with-2025blas.